assaf/ironium/README.md

 ```

 You must use either callback or promise to indicate completion, and do so within
-1 minute.
+10 minutes.
 Jobs that don't complete within that time frame are considered to
 have failed, and returned to the queue.
 Timeouts are necessary evil, given that
 jobs may fail to report completion and the halting problem is still NP hard.